-IndexedDB is an API for client-side storage of significant amounts of structured data, which also enables high performance searches of this data using indexes.
-While DOM Storage is useful for storing smaller amounts of data, it is less useful for storing larger amounts of structured data.
+IndexedDB is a low-level API for client-side storage of significant amounts of structured data, including files/blobs.
+This API uses indexes to enable high-performance searches of this data.
+While Web Storage is useful for storing smaller amounts of data, it is less useful for storing larger amounts of structured data.
 IndexedDB provides a solution.
 This is the main landing page for MDN's IndexedDB coverage — here we provide links to the full API reference and usage guides, browser support details, and some explanation of key concepts.

-- Read more about the Concepts behind IndexedDB
+- Read more about IndexedDB key characteristics and basic terminology.

 Note: Like most web storage solutions, IndexedDB follows a same-origin policy.
 So while you can access stored data within a domain, you cannot access data across different domains.